vrtmrz/obsidian-livesync/docs/settings.md

 Setting key: couchDB_PASSWORD
 password

-#### Database name
+#### Database Name

 Setting key: couchDB_DBNAME

 #### Test Database Connection

 Open database connection.
-If the remote database is not found and you have the privilege to create a database, the database will be created.
+If the remote database is not found and you have permission to create a database, the database will be created.

-#### Check and fix database configuration
+#### Validate Database Configuration

-Check the database configuration, and fix if there are any problems.
+Checks and fixes any potential issues with the database config.

 #### Apply Settings